My Memories of Old Beijing: Plot

-In the late 1920s, a six-year-old girl named Lin Yingzi (Shen Jie) lives on a hutong in the south of Beijing with her family - her father, her mother and her nurse.
+In the late 1920s, a six-year-old girl named Lin Yingzi (Shen Jie) lives on a hutong in the south of Beijing with her family – her father, her mother and her nurse.

 Her first friend is a mad woman Xiuzhen who is always standing at the hutong entrance waiting for her missing daughter Little Guizi.
 Xiuzhen fell in love with a young man in college years ago.
 However, the young man was arrested before she gave birth to their daughter, who was later abandoned by her family.
 Yingzi shows great sympathy for Xiuzhen.
 It turns out that Yingzi's friend Niu happened to be the daughter of Xiuzhen.
 Xiuzhen is so excited that she cannot wait to take her daughter to her father, the former student whose fate is unknown.
-The two then run off in the pouring rain to find the father.
-But unfortunately, they both die after being hit by a train.
+The two then run off in the pouring rain to find the father, but they both die after being hit by a train.

 Yingzi and her family then move to another hutong.
 She befriends a young man with thick lips who becomes a thief to support his little brother's schooling.
 Yingzi thinks the young man is kind but is unsure if he is a good guy.
 He is later arrested by the police, which made Yingzi quite sad.

 When Yingzi is nine, the husband of her nurse comes for his wife.
 According to him, his son has died and his daughter was sold away two years ago.
 Yingzi becomes very sad and cannot understand why her nurse goes out to earn money instead of taking care of her own kids at home.

 Finally, Yingzi's dad dies of tuberculosis.
-After his death, Yingzi leaves Beijing with her mother and baby brother and bid farewell to all the memories of her childhood.
+After his death, Yingzi leaves Beijing with her mother and baby brother and bids farewell to all the memories of her childhood.